Leoc76101111/azmodan_farm/README.md

     - it will first use up all corrupted mats for the priority you set and then move on to others
 - added Andariel and Duriel altars
     - also follows chest priority
-    - if you dont have any corrupted mats, it wont try to open that type of altar
+    - if you dont have a certain type of corrupted mats, it wont try to open that type of altar

 ### V1.0.4
 - added keybind